summermengarelli/github-practice/README.md

 - Such as two people editing the file at the same time
 - Anything else?

+## Branching

+So, I've started adding new lines at 14 for the branch test.

 ## New git commands we're learned
 - reflog
 - cherry-pick